The first step in finding a Medicare doctor is understanding which types of providers are included in Medicare coverage.

 Things to Think About When Searching for a PCP

-Under an Original Medicare insurance plan, patients are covered by Medicare Parts A and B. Medicare Part B provides patients with the necessary coverage to visit their primary care physician and receive any appropriate medical tests or screenings.
-Primary care physicians (PCP) oversee and coordinate the entirety of their patients’ care to ensure they’re being cared for holistically.
+Under an Original Medicare insurance plan, patients are covered for Medicare Parts A and B. Medicare Part B provides patients with the necessary insurance coverage to visit their primary care physician and receive any appropriate medical services, tests, or screenings (this does not include prescription drugs, which is available through purchasing a Part D plan).
+Primary care physicians (PCP) oversee and coordinate their patients’ care to ensure they are cared for holistically.

-If a patient has a Medicare Advantage plan, their insurance is further broken down into plan types; the main two being the Health Maintenance Organization (HMO) plan or the Preferred Provider Organization (PPO) plan.
+If a patient has a Medicare Advantage plan, their insurance is further broken down into plan types, the main two being the Health Maintenance Organization (HMO) plan or the Preferred Provider Organization (PPO) plan.
 HMO plans require their clients to have a PCP to assist with care coordination and planning.
-Meanwhile, PPO plans do not require their clients to have a PCP, leaving the patient with more control over their care and which providers they see.
+Meanwhile, PPO plans do not require their clients to have a PCP, leaving patients with more control over their care and which providers they see.

-Note: Medicare Advantage (MA) plans are provided by private insurance companies so extra Medicare benefits will vary based on the MA plan.
-To learn more about these plan types and the differences between them, visit this source.
+• Note: Medicare Advantage (MA) plans are provided by private insurance companies rather than the federal government, so extra Medicare benefits will vary based on the MA plan.
+To learn more about these plan types and their differences, visit this source.

-When searching for a primary care provider (PCP), it’s essential to reflect on your health care needs and goals.
+When searching for a primary care provider (PCP), reflecting on your health care needs and goals is essential.
 Some guiding questions to think through include:

 Note: For more questions and suggestions on finding a primary care physician, visit this source.